Managing Skincare During Perimenopause & Menopause

 Hair Loss

-To help counter these effects, consider diet and lifestyle / stress levels.
+To help counter these effects, consider diet and lifestyle/stress levels.
 For diet try increasing phytoestrogen-rich foods in your diet.
 Phytoestrogens are natural plant substances that behave like weak oestrogen in the body and may help to balance hormones.
-Foods that contain the best healthy sources of phytoestrogens include beans and pulses, fermented soya products (tempeh, miso and natto), flax seeds and sesame seeds.
-Fruits and vegetables in general also contain phytoestrogens.

 If you suffer from increases in facial hair we recommend seeing a dermatologist to help provide personalised advice on the right solution for your skin that may be too sensitive for waxing or laser treatments.